 (3) Nonprofit cemeteries;"

 "Nonprofit" cemeteries presumably include the small, abandoned family cemeteries as well as association, religious, etc.; i.e. everybody except a for-profit corporate-owned enterprise.
-However, "nonprofit" is not specifically defined in Section 214.270 or elsewhere I know about. "not-for-profit" is used in context in Subsection (5) describing a "Cemetery association" but it seems reasonable that "nonprofit" would include religious, etc. and would not necessarily require formal 501(c)(3) or (4) status.
+However, "nonprofit" is not specifically defined in Section 214.270 or elsewhere I know about. "not-for-profit" is used in context in Subsection (5) describing a "Cemetery association" but it seems reasonable that "nonprofit" would include religious, fraternal, etc. and would not necessarily require formal 501(c)(3) or (4) status.
+Is municipal a wildcard?

 A problem with old, abandoned, endangered cemeteries and, consequently, protecting them is holding of title to the underlying land.
 The title may be unclear for various complicated reasons.
 Section 214.200 - Title, how obtained to lands used for burial purposes. provides a procedure to obtain a formal, clear title to land that has been "used as a public or private burial ground for a period of ten years or more."
 The procedure requires following the requirements of Section 214.080 which says that the taking proceeds "... in the same manner as provided by law for condemnation ..." and, consequently, requires fair compensation to land owners.
 I presume "condemnation" is is essentially synonymous with the term "eminent domain" and that condemnation procedures are codified elsewhere in the statutes.
-However, Section 214.200 does not state to whom the title is vested; is it an individual person, the state, the county, the "public", etc.?
-That MAY also be specified in the condemnation laws.
+However, Section 214.200 does not specifically state to whom the title is vested; is it an individual person, the state, the county, the "public", etc.?
+I suspect that it would vest with the county, similar to establishment of a new private cemetery per 214.090.
+The condemnation laws may affect the disposition as well.

 Section 214.283 is an attempt to ensure that the state has an accurate listing of all cemeteries, excepting family burial grounds (though it probably should include them).
 This requirement apparently includes religious, fraternal, non-profit association, etc.